bitt4/gol/README.md

 ### Options

+Running `gol` with no options will generate random grid.

 Use `gol FILE` to load initial layout of game of life from file.
 ```bash
 $ cat glider.grid # for example